G1OJS/G1OJS.github.io/pages/BandSpotsHere.md

 # BandSpotsHere - How am I doing relative to other stations in my DXCC?

 ## TL;DR
-A [ham radio](https://en.wikipedia.org/wiki/Amateur_radio) related utility that uses the [Pskreporter](https://pskreporter.info/) [MQTT](https://mqtt.org/) feed to display transmit and receive statistics for stations currently active on [FT8](https://www.sigidwiki.com/wiki/FT8) in specified country ([DXCC](https://www.electronics-notes.com/articles/ham_radio/awards/dxcc-ham-radio-operating-award.php) codes).
+A [ham radio](https://en.wikipedia.org/wiki/Amateur_radio) related utility that uses the [Pskreporter](https://pskreporter.info/) [MQTT](https://mqtt.org/) feed to display transmit and receive statistics for stations currently active on [FT8](https://www.sigidwiki.com/wiki/FT8) in specified country or group of countries ([DXCC](https://www.electronics-notes.com/articles/ham_radio/awards/dxcc-ham-radio-operating-award.php) codes).

 ## Notes
 At the time of writing (Sep 2024), I've been working on this utility for about a week; hence, this page is really to publish the idea and allow people who know a bit about coding to try it out.